Gmail SMTP Settings: A Step-by-Step Guide to Configuring Your Gmail SMTP

 5. Security: SSL (Use SSL for encrypted communication or select ‘Use secure connection (SSL)’).

-Step 3: Configure Additional Settings
+Step 3: Configure additional settings

 Should you intend to access your email from several devices, make sure your email client is configured to leave a copy of the emails on the server.
 Usually located in the advanced options area of your email program is this option.

-Step 4: Test Your Setup
+Step 4: Test your setup

 Test your POP settings by sending yourself an email.
 Confirm operation by verifying the sending and receiving capabilities.

-How to Configure Gmail IMAP Settings
+How to configure Gmail IMAP settings

 IMAP is a protocol to access email messages (stored in your mail server) from a remote client.
 IMAP (Internet Message Access Protocol) allows two-way synchronization between an email client and the mail server as opposed to the older Post Office Protocol (POP) which merely downloaded email from the server to the PC.
-This is, thus, reflected—whatever you do on the email client is reflected on the server.
-So if you read an email on your smartphone, for instance, it also shows up as read on your desktop client.

-Advantages of Using IMAP
+Advantages of using IMAP

 • Internet-based.
 Since emails are kept on the server, they are available from any device with an Internet connection.

-• Space Economy.
+• Space economy.
 Emails are saved on the server and are not downloaded locally on devices (unless otherwise noted).

-How to Configure Gmail IMAP Settings
+How to configure Gmail IMAP settings

 Step 1: Enable IMAP in Gmail